dxpr/ai_sorting/README.md

 The AI Sorting module provides an intelligent sorting mechanism for Drupal Views using the Upper Confidence Bound (UCB1) algorithm.
 This module extends the Statistics module to incorporate AI-based sorting functionality, allowing for more dynamic and user-interaction-driven content presentation.

+## How does it work?

+### ELI5 (Explain like I'm five)
+Imagine you have a big jar of different candies, and you want to find out which candy you like the most.
+You start by trying each type of candy a little bit to see which one is the yummiest.
+Over time, you eat more of the candies you like the most but still try new ones occasionally to make sure you haven't missed a better candy.
+This is what our AI Sorting module does with the content on your website.
+It tries to show the most interesting content to users based on what they have clicked on before.

+### ELI High School Graduate
+The AI Sorting module uses a smart algorithm called Upper Confidence Bound (UCB1) to sort content in Drupal Views.
+It tracks how often users interact with different pieces of content and uses this data to decide which content to show more often.
+The goal is to balance between showing content that has been popular (exploitation) and trying out new content to see if it might be even better (exploration).
+This approach is inspired by Bayesian methods and aims to minimize regret, which means it tries to make the best possible decisions based on the information it has.

 ## Features

 - **Integration with Drupal Views**: Seamlessly integrates with Drupal Views to provide AI-based sorting.